niliara-edu/niliara-edu/README.md

 Mental notes:

-change background - Sadness (___) flowers and leafs
+- change background - Sadness (___) flowers and leafs

-Transparency on background
+- Transparency on background

-no more retro effects? change title core for leafs?
+- no more retro effects? change title core for leafs?

-For the new os:
+For the new reinstall:

-theme oneshot / sufokia
+- theme oneshot / sufokia